letstatt/stress/README.md

 stress -g generator to_test
 ```

-Each time generator starts it gets a random unsigned integer in stdin to init its random.
+Each time generator starts it gets a random unsigned integer in `stdin` to
+provide you a way to init random easily.
 It's recommended to use the number to let you reproduce the test generation chain.
 To manually initialize tester's random generator, use parameter `-seed`.
 Default value is maximum unsigned integer value.